 With the useful options of the TruMicro Series 2000 lasers you can work more efficiently and with more process reliability.

 Forego elaborate free-beam guidance and significantly simplify the machine design: instead of the free-beam guidance, the laser pulses are guided through the hollow core fibers from the laser source to the optics.
 The laser can be integrated in the processing machine much more flexibly thanks to this thermal and mechanical decoupling between the TRUMPF laser and the corresponding optics.
-The steel and pulse properties remain unaffected.
+The beam and pulse properties remain unaffected.

 Interfaces are key for the integration of a TruMicro laser in your machine or production line.
 The solid-state lasers from TRUMPF offer interfaces to all common fieldbus systems.
 Also available: real-time interface, parallel digital I/O, interface for process sensor systems, OPC UA software interface, analog input board, interface for intelligent TRUMPF optics (CFO, PFO).